dassi/clonezilla-autobackup/README.md

 - `savedisk` is command to backup the entire drive (`saveparts` saves individual partitions).
 - `xps15dev_system` is the name of the target folder for the backup.

-The esiest way to build this line is to run an interactive Clonezilla session, select all desired parameters and save the resulting command line.
+The easiest way to build this line is to run an interactive Clonezilla session, select all desired parameters and save the resulting command line.
 There is also a command line reference here:  [Man page of ocs-sr](https://clonezilla.org/fine-print-live-doc.php?path=./clonezilla-live/doc/98_ocs_related_command_manpages/01-ocs-sr.doc#google_vignette)

 ##### Line 4, 5, 6 and so on